edallanpoe/drest_airflow_dbt/README.md

 * **Downstream relationship**: On the other hand, downstream tasks depend on the completion of the current task.
 These tasks will only be executed if the current task is successful.

-* **Cross-Dependency**: Tasks can have dependencies on each other in complex ways, allowing for intricate workflows. https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/external_task_sensor.html
+* **Cross-Dependency**: Tasks can have dependencies on each other in complex ways, allowing for intricate workflows [[ref](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/external_task_sensor.html)]

 #### How DAGs work:
 1. **Task Dependencies**: DAGs define the relationships between tasks, specifying the order in which tasks should be executed.
 Tasks can be dependent on the success, failure, or completion of other tasks within the same DAG.